In 2020 Democratic field, push to close border detention centers goes mainstream

 While other candidates, like Sens.
 Kamala Harris, D-Calif., Elizabeth Warren, D-Mass., Julian Castro, Beto O’Rourke, and Marianne Williamson have all called for the closure of for-profit detention centers, they have yet to offer specific details for their plans.

-The growing number of Democratic presidential hopefuls calling for the elimination of private detention centers comes as many on the left have also called to abolish Immigrations and Customs Enforcement (ICE) entirely.
+The growing number of Democratic presidential hopefuls calling for the elimination of private detention centers comes as many on the left have also called to abolish Immigration and Customs Enforcement (ICE) entirely.
 Presidential candidates, though, have not broadly embraced the idea of abolishing ICE -- instead calling for major reforms to the immigration agency.

 The calls are geared toward addressing humanitarian concerns with regard to U.S. immigration enforcement.
 At the same time, Republicans warn that a reduction in enforcement could cause more problems by encouraging more illegal immigration.